 You can calculate how much you would expect to save when you’re paying off your debt earlier.
 Then compare this to the estimated investment return if you would invest this money in the stock market or in peer-to-peer lending.

-There is also the mental component of having debt, which can make it worthwhile paying off your debt even if it’s financially less attractive.
+There is also the mental component of having debt, which can make it worthwhile to pay off your debt even if it’s financially less attractive.
 If you’re stressed about your debt and want to get rid of it, sitting it out can be the cause of anxiety.
 It’s not worth it in that case.

 I decided not to pay off my student loans last year, which was a purely financial decision.
 Next year I am obligated to start paying back my student loans, unfortunately, so I’ll pay the minimum payments for the coming years.